 Spring bear hunts: June 7 - 24.

-Professional guide service (2x1), accommodations (Arctic Oven tents), all meals and beverages, use of equipment, infield transportation, trophy field preparation, and transportation to local taxidermist.
+Professional guide service (1X1 or 2x1), accommodations (Arctic Oven tents), all meals and drinks, use of equipment, infield transportation (inflatable boats), and trophy field preparation.

 Arrival/departure point is Ted Stevens Anchorage International Airport, Anchorage, Alaska, where you will be met at the airport.
 Clients are responsible for commercial airline travel to/from Anchorage and air charter service to/from base camp.
-We suggest you arrive 1-2 days prior to your hunt commencing, to purchase Alaska hunting license, Black bear locking tag, harvest tickets, any additional hunting gear or personal items you may need.
+We suggest you arrive 2-3 days prior to your hunt commencing, to purchase Alaska hunting license, Black bear locking tag, harvest tickets, any additional hunting gear or personal items you may need.
 We assist clients in coordinating air charter service to/from base camp.
 Air charter service fees are for passenger seat, 100 pounds of gear, rifle/case, and trophy during return flight.
-Air charter fees are determined by type of float plane/aircraft (Super Cub, Maule, Cessna 206 or DeHavilland Beaver) and length of flight.
+Air charter fees are determined by type of float plane/aircraft (Cessna 206 or DeHavilland Beaver) and length of flight.
 Air charter flights have passenger and weight restrictions.
 You may not hunt on the same-day-airborne.
-For departure schedule, recommend 1-2 days in Anchorage for taxidermy trophy care or expediting trophy from Alaska to taxidermist of your choice.
+For after the hunt and departure schedule, recommend 1-2 days in Anchorage for taxidermy trophy care or expediting trophy from Alaska to taxidermist of your choice.
 We recommend purchasing airline tickets with flexible change policies in the event of inclement weather or unforeseen circumstances that may affect your airline travel.

 Purchase Alaska hunting license, game locking tags, and harvest tickets (no fee) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage.
 For Nonresident clients: Alaska hunting license: $160 (U.S. Nonresident), Black Bear tag: $450, Sport Fishing license (7-day): $70, and Wolf tag: no fee.
 For Nonresident Aliens clients: Alaska hunting license: $630; Black Bear tags: $600; and Sport Fishing license (7-day): $70; and Wolf tag: no fee.
 Harvest tickets are required for each specie (no fees for permits).

 Hunt does not include:

 Before and after hunt expenses, commercial airfare, air charter, hotels/meals, Alaska hunting license, game locking tags, shipping trophy/meat, taxidermy service, and gratuity.